 '''

 I SPEAK PYTHON

 Pure exploitation strategy

-def pure exploitation(env, n_episodes=5000):
+def pure exploitation(env, n episodes=5000):

-(1) Almost all strategies have the same bookkeeping code for estimating Q-values.
++ (1) Almost all strategies have the same bookKeeping code for estimating Q-values.

-(2) We initialize the Q-function and the count array to all zeros.
+(a) we initialize the Q-function and the count array to all zeros. -

 Q = np.zeros((env.action space.n))

 N = np.zeros((env.action space.n))

-(3) These other variables are for calculating statistics and not necessary.
++ (3) These other variables are for calculating statistics and not necessary.

 Qe = np.empty((n episodes, env.action space.n))

 returns = np.empty(n episodes)

 actions = np.empty(n episodes, dtype=np.int)

-(4) Here we enter the main loop and interact with the environment.
++ (4) Here we enter the main loop and interact with the environment.

 name = 'Pure exploitation'

 for e in tqdm(range(n episodes),

 desc='Episodes for: ' + name, leave=False):

-action = np.argmax(Q)
+action = np.argmax(Q) +

-(5) Easy enough, we select the action that maximizes our estimated Q values. \vdash
+(5) Easy enough, we select the action that maximizes our estimated Q-values.

-(6) Then pass it to the environment and received a new reward.
+(6) Then, pass it to the environment and receive a new reward.

+I

 , reward, , = env.step(action)

 N[action] += 1

 Q[action] = Q[action] + (reward - Q[action])/N[action]

-(7) Finally, we update the counts and the Q table.
++ (7) Finally, we update the counts and the Q-table.

-(8) Then we update the statistics and start a
+(8) Then, we update the statistics and start a new

 Qe[e] = Q

-new episode.
+episode.

 returns[e] = reward

 actions[e] = action

 return name, returns, Qe, actions

 '''

 I want you to notice the relationship between a greedy strategy and time.
 If your agent only has one episode left, the best thing is to act greedily.
-If you know you only have one day to live, you will do things you enjoy the most.
-To some extent, this is what a greedy strategy does: do the best you can do with your current view of life assuming limited time left.
+If you know you only have one day to live, you'll do things you enjoy the most.
+To some extent, this is what a greedy strategy does: it does the best it can do with your current view of life assuming limited time left.

-And, this is a reasonable thing to do when you have limited time left, however, if you don't, then you appear to be short-sighted because you are not able to tradeoff immediate satisfaction or reward for gaining of information that'd allow you better long-term results.
+And this is a reasonable thing to do when you have limited time left; however, if you don't, then you appear to be shortsighted because you can't trade-off immediate satisfaction or reward for gaining of information that would allow you better long-term results.